Yash2108/Human-Counting/README.md

 # Capstone-2 Project

 Project to create a webapp which detects and counts human in images and videos.
-Currently experimenting with 2 ML models: Pointrend (ResNet backbone) & OpenCV's HOG descriptor
+Currently experimenting with ~~2 ML models: Pointrend (ResNet backbone) & OpenCV's HOG descriptor~~ YOLO

 #### Install the dependencies by :

 ``pip install -r requirements.txt``

-Download the pointrend_resnet101.pkl from [here](https://drive.google.com/file/d/1NeWpWQGjj2hf_W6wDIJ9e-php9UixYp3/view?usp=sharing) and place it in `humancounter/` folder
+Download the yolov3.weights from [here](https://pjreddie.com/media/files/yolov3.weights) and place it in `humancounter/` folder

 ### To run the Selenium automation